scottpham/NICAR16LCC/README.md

 1. In your finder, go to Chartbuilder/src and create a new folder called fonts.
 2. Find your font on Google fonts and download it.
 I’m using [Roboto](https://www.google.com/fonts#UsePlace:use/Collection:Roboto) and downloading the light, medium and bold.
 3. Unzip and move the folder inside your fonts folder
 4. Open Chartbuilder/src/styl/fonts.styl in a text editor ([I use Sublime Text](https://www.sublimetext.com/)) and delete what’s in there currently.
-Replace with the following:
+Replace with the following for your fonts:

 ```
 @font-face {